sreachtools/sreachtools-website/_docs/src/modules/stochReach/setBased/SReachSetGpO/index.md

         2. After the optimization, the optimal value is reevaluated using a fresh set of particles for generality.
         3. At each value of theta, feasibility is determined if the optimal value of the optimization is above prob_thresh.
-Note that this is an UNJUSTIFIED HEURSITIC, since it is not clear with what probability this will hold.
-However, by using a sufficiently low desired_accuracy, it can be understood that we will not be too off.
+However, by using a sufficiently low desired_accuracy in Genz's algorithm, it can be seen that we will not be too off.
+Moreover, Hoeffding's inequality can be utilized to bound the overapproximation.
       The first two adjustments are implemented in SReachPointGpO, the point-based stochastic reachability computation using genzps-open
       method.
   * Xmax computation is done with a heuristic of centering the initial state with respect to the polytope obtained via SReachSet (chance-open), followed by a patternsearch-based xmax computation
+  * In 'genzps-open', desired accuracy is the farthest lower bound on the confidence interval acceptable.
+In order to remain conservative, RandomVector/getProbPolyhedron subtracts desired_accuracy from the result to yield an underapproximation.
+For higher desired_accuracy, the result may be more conservative but faster.
+For lower desired_accuracy, the result may take more time.
+  * See @LtiSystem/getConcatMats for more information about the notation used.

   =============================================================================

   This function is part of the Stochastic Reachability Toolbox.